The Producer’s Eye

 Outside of the initial crew that we hired, Rah and I took on many more responsibilities outside of just being a “Director” and a “Producer”.
 Costume design is very crucial to picture’s look and viewer’s perception of each character, and since Rah clearly knew how he saw each character, he was handling that.
 Most productions would usually have a location scout, but we wanted to personally feel every location, so we just took care of that ourselves.
 Starting with Centennial High School, where we met Twinn, who connected us with Wacko, and Wacko took us on a tour around Bompton.
 We told him what we were looking for in each location, and he showed us just the perfect places.

-Along with the 1st Assistant Director, a producer also develops a production shooting schedule.
-I honestly thought that we did an amazing job scheduling… And then the rain ruined it all.
+Along with our 1st Assistant Director, I developed a production shooting schedule, and I honestly thought that we did an amazing job… And then the rain ruined it all.
 Thinking about it now, and blaming myself for settling to shoot in February, the threat of the rain wasn’t even a thought.
 I mean, it’s LA.
 It only rained like 3 hours total through the year that I’ve lived there, and before that, there was a drought in California since 2011.
 So these anomalous heavy rains that went on for weeks have definitely caught us off guard.

 Although rains like that in LA were very unlikely, still, I think it would’ve been much smarter if the principal photography took place in June or July instead of February.
 The sunrise would’ve been at 5:40AM-6:00AM instead of 6:40AM, and the sunset would’ve been at 8PM instead of 5:30PM, hence giving us around 2 extra hours of sunlight each exterior production day (which was 70% of the shoot).